 Notify people you trust

 It is recommended that you inform friends, family and/or police of your travel dates and the locations you plan to visit (your itinerary) during your travels into parks and reserves in Western Australia.
 Provide them with regular updates to ensure they know where you are.
 Agree on what they should do if you are overdue or do not return when you said you would.
-Provide sufficient detail so that they have the information needed to get help if required.
+Use this Trip Intentions form and provide sufficient detail so that they have the information needed to get help if required.

 Some of our parks and trails have self-registration stations and for some remote region parks, visitors should register with the local Parks and Wildlife Service office.
 These registrations should be completed in addition to informing your own trusted person or persons, not as an alternative.

 There will be times when, in the interests of visitor safety and environmental protection, parks and reserves are closed or have restricted access.

 - Bushfires, floods or another natural disasters and the aftermath of these events.

 - Maintenance and facility development works and visitor safety works.